-Golf is a serious game played very quietly by serious people in serious pants.
+Golf is a serious game played very quietly by serious people

 (Apparently, sweatpants aren’t considered serious).

-You have to pick up blades of grass and toss them in the air to see which direction the wind is traveling, even though tossing blades of grass in the air to see which direction the wind is traveling is almost completely ridiculous.
+grass in the air to see which direction the wind is traveling is almost completely

 It doesn’t have to be this way.

-The following is step-by-step guide for the non-serious golfer to make a day with serious golfers more pleasurable.
+golfer to make a day with serious golfers more pleasurable.

 1. Mention how great you are at golf several times prior to the round.
 Then play poorly right from the start and steadily get worse at each hole.
 Keep muttering how you "never play like this" while blaming things like the condition of the course or some kind of back injury.
 When you complain about injuries, use a made-up medical term and see if anyone calls you on it.
 If they do, tell them they don't know anything about medicine.
 If they don't, keep changing the name of the medical condition each time you bring it up.